Unblocked-Games-G-pluss/.github/README.md

 ### **Thank You for Visiting!**

 Unblocked Games G+ is more than just a gaming platform—it’s a community dedicated to making gaming fun, accessible, and educational for everyone.
-Explore the repositories, start playing your favorite games, and join us in creating a better gaming experience for all.
+Explore the repositories, start playing your favourite games, and join us in creating a better gaming experience for all.
 Let the fun begin! 🎉